6 Steps to Turn Your Job Listings Page into a Careers Page

-Stock photos on your website are going to do nothing to help your candidate get to know you.
+Stock photos on your website are going to do nothing to help job candidates get to know you.
 In fact, they can be a big turnoff.
-Real photos not only put faces to your company name, they transmit messages about your culture.
+Real photos not only put faces to your company name, but they also transmit messages about your culture.

 Related: Read about Guidelines for Using Employee Photos for Marketing